 JetBlue Airways will begin retrofitting its existing Airbus A320 fleet with sharklet wing tip devices by March, but will only retrofit five of them this year.
 It does not expect to complete the retrofit with the fuel-saving technology on all 127 of its current A320s until 2016 or 2017.
 The New York-based, low-cost carrier said in 2011 that it would start retrofitting its entire fleet in 2013 but did not provide details about the pace (Aviation Daily, June 11, 2011).
 Even now, the carrier ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "JetBlue Starts Slowly With Sharklet Retrofits, Accelerates E-190 Deliveries".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "JetBlue Starts Slowly With Sharklet Retrofits, Accelerates E-190 Deliveries".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.